ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 }
 ```

-Now, I want to know the same thing just for Berlin.
+Now, I want to know the same thing, just for Berlin.
 Unfortunately, I forgot that the relation ID of Berlin is `62422`...
 A good online-contextual-completion can help me: